nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 The :ref:`nrf_desktop_usb_state` can be configured to have one or more instances of the HID-class USB device.
 If there is more than one instance of the HID-class USB device, this number must match the maximum number of bonded Bluetooth peripheral devices.
-Each instance of HID-class USB device subscribes to HID reports forwarded by the |hid_forward|.
+Each USB HID class instance subscribes to HID reports forwarded by the |hid_forward|.
+Each USB HID class instance is assigned a separate :ref:`nrf_desktop_hid_reportq` instance when the related HID subscriber connects.
+The assigned HID report queue instance is freed when the related HID subscriber disconnects.
+Subscriber state changes are tracked relying on :c:struct:`hid_report_subscriber_event`.

 The |hid_forward| has an array of subscribers, one for each HID-class USB device.
 The possible cases that impact how the host to which the nRF desktop dongle is connected interprets the reports are as follows: